 COMPASS

 Biologists are increasingly transitioning towards more complex assays that require volumetric imaging with high spatiotemporal resolution.
-Whether it is a developing embryo, the formation of a cell-cell immunological synapse, breast cancer organoids migrating through a 3D collagen matrix, or cytoskeletal rearrangements in a polarized epithelial monolayer, these biological processes can only be understood when non-invasively and quantitatively evaluated in their entirety through time.
+Whether it is a developing embryo, the formation of an immunological synapse, cancer migrating through a 3D collagen matrix, these biological processes can only be understood when non-invasively and quantitatively evaluated in their entirety through time.

 Project Philosophy

-Simplified optomechanical design for ease of use and maintenance.
+• Precision-engineered optomechanical design for ease of use, reproducibility, and low maintenance.

-Streamlined optoelectronics and control for robust and reliable operation.
+• Streamlined optoelectronics and control architecture for robust, reliable, and modular system operation.

 Warning